Norm residue isomorphism theorem: History of the proof

 The first two constructions were developed by Voevodsky by 2003.
 Combined with the results that had been known since late 1980s, they were sufficient to reprove the Milnor conjecture.

 Also in 2003, Voevodsky published on the web a preprint that nearly contained a proof of the general theorem.
 It followed the original scheme but was missing the proofs of three statements.
 Two of these statements were related to the properties of the motivic Steenrod operations and required the third fact above, while the third one required then-unknown facts about "norm varieties".
 The properties that these varieties were required to have had been formulated by Voevodsky in 1997, and the varieties themselves had been constructed by Markus Rost in 1998–2003.
 The proof that they have the required properties was completed by Andrei Suslin and Seva Joukhovitski in 2006.

 The third fact above required the development of new techniques in motivic homotopy theory.
 The goal was to prove that a functor, which was not assumed to commute with limits or colimits, preserved weak equivalences between objects of a certain form.
 One of the main difficulties there was that the standard approach to the study of weak equivalences is based on Bousfield–Quillen factorization systems and model category structures, and these were inadequate.
 Other methods had to be developed, and this work was completed by Voevodsky only in 2008.

 In the course of developing these techniques, it became clear that the first statement used without proof in Voevodsky's 2003 preprint is false.
 The proof had to be modified slightly to accommodate the corrected form of that statement.
 While Voevodsky continued to work out the final details of the proofs of the main theorems about motivic Eilenberg–MacLane spaces, Charles Weibel invented an approach to correct the place in the proof that had to modified.
-Weibel also published in 2009 a paper that contained a summary of the Voevodsky's constructions combined with the correction that he discovered.
+Weibel also published in 2009 a paper that contained a summary of Voevodsky's constructions combined with the correction that he discovered.